-Number of securities to be issued upon exercise of outstanding options, warrants Weighted average exercise price of outstanding options, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Plan Category and rights warrants and rights (1) the first column) (2) Equity compensation plans approved by security holders (3) 7,199,048 (4) \$ 67.82 7,281,471 (5) Equity compensation plans not approved by security holders (6) 928,397 80.23 1,473,235 Total 8,127,445 \$ 69.14 8,754,706
+Number of securities to be issued upon exercise of outstanding options, warrants Weighted average exercise price of outstanding options, Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in Plan Category and rights warrants and rights(1) the first column)(2) Equity compensation plans approved by security holders (3) 7,199,048 (4) \$ 67.82 7,281,471 (5) Equity compensation plans not approved by security holders (6) 928,397 80.23 1,473,235 Total 8,127,445 \$ 69.14 8,754,706

-(1) The weighted average exercise price is calculated based solely on outstanding stock options.

-As of December 31, 2022, (i) 4,133,728 shares remained available for future issuance under our 2015 Plan, (ii) 3,147,743 shares remained available for future issuance under our 2020 Plan.
-Consists of the 2015 Plan and the 2015 ESPP.

-(4) Amount does not include any purchase rights acruing under the 2015 ESPP during the current purchase period, which commenced on December 1, 2022, because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period on May 31, 2023.
-Subject to the number of shares remaining in the share reserve, the maximum number of shares purchasable by any participant in the 2015 ESPP on any one purchase date for any purchase period, including the current purchase period, may not exceed 2,500 shares.

-Our 2015 Plan has an evergreen provision that allows for an annual increase in the number of shares available for issuance under the 2015 Plan to be added on the first day of each fiscal year in an amount equal to 4% of the number of shares of our common stock outstanding on the immediately preceding December 31 or such lesser amount determined by our board of directors or the compensation committee.
+- (1) The weighted average exercise price is calculated based solely on outstanding stock options. - As of December 31, 2022, (i) 4,133,728 shares remained available for future issuance under our 2015 Plan, (ii) 3,147,743 shares remained available for future issuance under our 2015 ESPP, and (iii) 1,473,235 shares remained available for future issuance under our 2020 Plan. - Consists of the 2015 Plan and the 2015 ESPP - Amount does not include any purchase rights accruing under the 2015 ESPP during the current purchase period, which commenced on December 1, 2022, because the purchase right (and therefore the number of shares to be purchased) will not be determined until the end of the purchase period on May 31, 2023.
+Subject to the number of shares remaining in the share reserve, the maximum number of shares purchasable by any participant in the 2015 ESPP on any one purchase date for any purchase period, including the current purchase period, may not exceed 2,500 shares. - Our 2015 Plan has an evergreen provision that allows for an annual increase in the number of shares available for issuance under the 2015 Plan to be added on the first day of each fiscal year in an amount equal to 4% of the number of shares of our common stock outstanding on the immediately preceding December 31 or such lesser amount determined by our board of directors or the compensation committee.
 Effective January 1, 2023, 2,398,356 additional shares were reserved for issuance under the 2015 Plan pursuant to this provision.
-Our 2015 ESPP has an evergreen provision that allows for an annual increase in the number of shares of a such is such as a such a suc (5) issuance under the 2015 ESPP to be added on the first day of each fissuance under the number of the total number of shares of our common stock outstanding on the immediately preceding December 31 or such lesser amount determined by our board of directors or the compensation committee.
+Our 2015 ESPP has an evergreen provision that allows for an annual increase in the number of shares available for issuance under the 2015 ESPP to be added on the first day of each fiscal year in an amount equal to 1% of the total number of shares of our common stock outstanding on the immediately preceding December 31 or such lesser amount determined by our board of directors or the compensation committee.
 Effective January 1, 2023, 599,589 additional shares were reserved for issuance under the 2015 ESPP pursuant to this provision.
-The increases from January 1, 2023 have not been included in the table.

-(6) Consists of the 2020 Plan.
+The increases from January 1, 2023 have not been included in the table. - (6) Consists of the 2020 Plan.